Darguima/dotfiles/README.md

 # .dotfiles

-A collection of my [Ansible](https://docs.ansible.com/ansible/latest/index.html) roles to automatize my Arch Linux environment setup in any device.
+A collection of my [Ansible](https://docs.ansible.com/ansible/latest/index.html) roles, and a bootstrap, to automatize my Arch Linux environment setup in any device.

-Down below is a section about [Ansible](#ansible) for the ones that never hear about, and other about [how the project is organized](#how-the-project-is-organized).
+Down below is a [section about Ansible](#ansible) for the ones that never had heard about, and other about [how the project is organized](#how-the-project-is-organized).

 ## Installing the dotfiles 🐧

 ### Clone the repo 📥

 ```bash